-- Avoid falling asleep with your baby on your chest (always place them on their back)
+- Try not to fall asleep with your baby on your chest (always place them on their back)

-- Put your baby between two parents to reduce the risk of rolling off the bed
+- Put your baby between two parents to reduce the risk of rolling off the adult bed

 - Consider placing a barrier between you, your baby, and your partner (but remember the CPSC does not endorse any product claiming to reduce risk while co-sleeping)

 Co-sleeping isn’t recommended by most professionals, but it’s the reality for many parents.
-Babies are safer sleeping on a separate sleep surface from their parents, and you should always give room-sharing a try before resorting to co-sleeping or bed-sharing, as studies show that bed-sharing does increase your baby’s risk of SIDS.
+Babies are safer sleeping on a separate sleep surface than in their parents bed, and you should always give room-sharing a try before resorting to co-sleeping or bed-sharing, as studies show that bed-sharing does increase your baby’s risk of SIDS.

 However, if co-sleeping is what works best for your family, do your research.
-And be sure to talk about your choice with your pediatrician, so you can take every precaution to make sure you’re co-sleeping as safely as possible.
+And be sure to talk about your choice with your pediatrician, so you can take every precaution to make sure you’re sleeping with baby as safely as possible.

-Discuss your thoughts on co-sleeping in the comments of Touchy subjects: co-sleeping pros & cons.
+Discuss your thoughts on safe infant sleep and co-sleeping in the comments of Touchy subjects: co-sleeping pros & cons.

 Some helpful resources